sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/provisioning-policy-transform.md

 }
 ```

-## The Transform to Add to CREATE Policy
+## Add to the Create policy

 This transform concatenates the identityAttributes `firstName`, `lastName`, the two digit month of the `hireDate` and the static string `Rt4e!` to form a temporaryPassword.

 :::caution
-You must use the identityAttribute type when writing transforms in provisioning policies.
-The accountAttribute type will not work during provisioning.
+You must use the `identityAttribute` type when you're writing transforms in provisioning policies.
+The `accountAttribute` type won't work during provisioning.
 :::

 ```json